 It’s so much about the work environment and team culture plus what makes your heart sing, so it’s really unique to each person, and thus tough to list all the possibilities.
 Nevertheless, I’ll give you some pathway ideas to play with and see how your heart responds.

-Here are some popular career paths for introverts and other sensitive souls, assuming the environment and cause is a fit too:
+Here are some popular professions for introverts and other sensitive souls, assuming the environment and cause is a fit too:

 - Health care professional (occupational therapy, massage therapy, midwife, lab technician, acupuncturist, alternative healer)

 - Human services professionals/counselors focused mostly on one-on-one interactions

 - Psychological sciences researcher/educator (psychology, sociology, anthropology, economics)

 - Project coordinator/ project manager

 - Leadership roles where authenticity, caring, and depth are valued

 - Designers and illustrators (graphic design, illustration, web design, landscape design)